mgpavlov/OnlineGroceryStore-Application/README.md

 * View details about a Order
 * View their Receipts
 * View details about a Receipt
+##### The application provide Moderators (logged in, with role - Moderator) with the functionality to:
+* Logout
+* Manage all Products
+* Manage all Categories
+* Buy Products
+* Create Orders
+* View their Orders
+* View details about a Order
+* View their Receipts
+* View details about a Receipt
+* View all Pending Orders
+* View all Shipped Orders
+* View all Delivered Orders
+* View details about all Delivered Orders
+* Ship Orders
+* Deliver Orders
 ##### The application provide Admins (logged in, with role - Admin) with the functionality to:
 * Logout
 * Manage all Products